- Executive Workshops

 Rather than mandate specific actions, this course will explore safe and sustainable operational and procurement principles, existing regulations and the increasing influences of non-governmental organizations’ guidelines.
 Real local government case studies will be examined, along with their impact on operational and purchasing decisions.
 The course will provide public administrators with the ability to understand and apply practical elements of safety and sustainability in their long-term policies, services, and purchases.

 Maria Mitchell has over thirty years of extensive experience ensuring that safe and sustainable policies and practices are an integral part of South Florida public sector services and operations.
 She has worked for the State of Florida’s Department of Labor as the Manager, Risk Management and Safety, for Miami-Dade County.
 Dr..
 Mitchell is a Certified Sustainability Manager and a Certified Safety Manager, and has advanced degrees in Environmental Health and Safety and Industrial Toxicology.
-She is committed to assisting public sector administrators gain awareness on safe and sustainable principles and how to incorporate these principles into their decision making.
+She is committed to assisting public sector administrators to gain awareness of safe and sustainable principles and how to incorporate these principles into their decision making.
 Dr. Mitchell is currently a councilwoman for the City of Miami Springs.